komed3/pyxe/docs/core/Validator.md

 Features are:

-- Delegates validation to space-specific handler functions registered in `ColorSpace`
+- delegates validation to space-specific handler functions registered in `ColorSpace`
-- Throws structured errors for invalid input
+- throws structured errors for invalid input
-- Supports boolean validation checks without throwing
+- supports boolean validation checks without throwing
-- Ensures all `ColorObject` instances are well-formed and normalized
+- ensures all `ColorObject` instances are well-formed and normalized

 By encapsulating all validation logic in one place, the system remains consistent, extensible, and decoupled from specific implementations.